Wondering if you need a Verified Mark Certificate (VMC)?

-What are the steps required to get a Verified Mark Certificate (VMC)?
+What Steps are Required to get a Verified Mark Certificate (VMC)?

 Before you can qualify for a Verified Mark Certificate, your organization needs to meet several key requirements to validate your domain and brand identity.